Context

 Process

 For this cover the main means of production would have been made with a combination of traditional and digital media.
 Notably photoshop would have been used for image manipulation.
 An original mock up of the desired image is likely to have been hand-made.
 For the cover image a pencil sketch would have been created via observational drawing from photographic resources, then inked in afterwards using sable watercolour brush.
 The watercolour aspects will have been enhanced and altered in photoshop during post production.
 Skills needed for producing this cover include computer knowledge, artistic talent/skills including drawing and painting and also general artistic integrity.
+For the main title typeface a designer was probably paid to create the font especially for the magazine.
+However, it does have similarities to the Didot font.
+The font used for the coverline, "Leighton Meester" would have been written in black using a brush and then inverted in Photoshop.
+It would have taken many attempts to write out though, to get it to the desired style and standard.

 Personal response